 This is the most common vintage automatic Citizen chronograph movement in one of the rarest case design, with one of my favorite Citizen bracelet.
 The reference number on the caseback is Citizen 67-9151.
-Due to the lack of information regarding vintage Citizen watches, sometimes we get some watches that are actually Custom Project watches.
+Due to the lack of information regarding vintage Citizen watches, sometimes we get some watches that are actually Custom Project watches (marriage watches, or just plain fakes).
 Sometimes the strap doesn’t belong to the watch or the case is not from the same model with the dial.
 This doesn’t mean the end result is not a beautiful watch but is not true to the original model.
 Such a watch is this one, a watch made by a watch collector, a vintage Citizen lover who tried to create the best Citizen he could.
 All the parts are original Citizen.
 Regarding the shape, you can instantly see that this is not like all the other chronographs.
 This one has a beautiful octagonal shape that gives it personality, masculinity and a lot of style.

 The case is made of brushed and polished stainless steel and the case back screws into place, model Citizen 67-9151.
 The round bezel is polished and the glass crystal is flat.
 The shape of the watch is octagonal.
 The winding crown is signed “CTZ”.
 The case alone has different surfaces, not counting the bezel, crown and buttons so the visual effect of brushed and polished surfaces, with a lot of angles, gives a powerful feeling.